-The West Indian Medical Journal also publishes several annual supplements that include proceedings of the Caribbean Public Health Agency/Caribbean Health Research Conference, University Diabetic Outreach Project, Ophthalmological Society of the West Indies and Faculty of Medical Sciences Annual Research Conference and Workshop.
+The West Indian Medical Journal also publishes several annual supplements that include proceedings of the Caribbean Public Health Agency (CARPHA), Faculty of Medical Sciences’ Annual Research Day Conference, Annual Research Day of The University of the West Indies School of Clinical Medicine and Research, The Bahamas.
 The Journal's abbreviated title is West Indian Med J, which should be used in bibliographies, footnotes and bibliographical references and strips.

 All papers on submission are reviewed by a subcommittee.
 Those deemed worthy for review are sent to two or three reviewers (one of the three might be a statistician if necessary).
 The returned papers with reviewer comments are reviewed by the Editor-in-Chief.
 Papers may be rejected, accepted or sent back to authors for revision.
 Resubmitted papers from authors are reviewed by the Editor-in-Chief and may be sent back to reviewers or a final decision made by Editor-in-Chief.
 The decision of the Editorial Board is final with regards to rejected articles.
 Rejected articles will not be returned to the authors.
 The editorial subcommittee has the right to return sub-standard manuscripts to the authors, rather than passing them on to the reviewers.
 This implies outright rejection of the manuscript.